opencv/opencv/modules/imgproc/doc/feature_detection.rst

     Refines the corner locations.

-    :param image: Input image
+    :param image: Input image.

-    :param corners: Initial coordinates of the input corners; refined coordinates on output
+    :param corners: Initial coordinates of the input corners and refined coordinates provided for output.

     :param winSize: Half of the side length of the search window.
-For example, if  ``winSize=Size(5,5)`` , then a  :math:`5*2+1 \times 5*2+1 = 11 \times 11`  search window would be used
+For example, if  ``winSize=Size(5,5)`` , then a  :math:`5*2+1 \times 5*2+1 = 11 \times 11`  search window is used.

     :param zeroZone: Half of the size of the dead region in the middle of the search zone over which the summation in the formula below is not done.
 It is used sometimes to avoid possible singularities of the autocorrelation matrix.
-The value of (-1,-1) indicates that there is no such size
+The value of (-1,-1) indicates that there is no such a size.

     :param criteria: Criteria for termination of the iterative process of corner refinement.
 That is, the process of corner position refinement stops either after a certain number of iterations or when a required accuracy is achieved.
-The  ``criteria``  may specify either of or both the maximum number of iteration and the required accuracy
+The  ``criteria``  may specify either the maximum number of iteration or the required accuracy, or both of them.??

-The function iterates to find the sub-pixel accurate location of corners, or radial saddle points, as shown in on the picture below.
+The function iterates to find the sub-pixel accurate location of corners or radial saddle points, as shown on the picture below.

 .. image:: pics/cornersubpix.png